-2. Remove Using GIMP
+2. Remove EXIF Data Using GIMP

-3. Remove Using a Mobile App
+3. Remove EXIF Data Using a Mobile App

 Before you install a third-party app, first check your Camera app’s settings to see if you can disable EXIF data generation.
-Some camera apps may only let you disable location inclusion, while others may not allow you to disable EXIF at all.
+Some camera apps may only let you disable location inclusion, while others may not allow you to disable EXIF data at all.

-Still need an EXIF remover?
-You can try Exif Eraser for Android or Metapho for iOS.
-Both are free to download, but Metapho requires an in-app purchase to unlock the ability to remove metadata, edit date and location, and share safely to social networks.
+Still need an EXIF removal app?
+You can try Photo Metadata Remover for removing EXIF data on Android, or you can try Metapho to remove EXIF data on iPhone.
+Both are free to download, but Metapho requires an in-app purchase to unlock the ability to remove photo metadata, edit date and location, and share safely to social networks.

-Other Tips to Keep in Mind
+Other Photo Tips to Keep in Mind

 When you’re choosing an online photo hosting service, consider picking one that automatically scrubs EXIF data.
-Also make sure to check your social network settings, such as these photo privacy settings on Facebook.
+Make sure to check your social media settings, such as the photo privacy settings on Facebook.